Q&A Session for Challenging Conversations Series: "Diversity in America"

-Q: If you had the capacity and emotional availability to have an open space and forum again: what do you say to the students whose faces have been used and tokenized on our website? what do you do to protect incoming students from having to be put in that position? what do you say to be brave to the administration, board of trustees, and the president's cabinet? what are the words and actions we're doing to potect our Black Student that RACISM IS REAL??
+Q: If you had the capacity and emotional availability to have an open space and forum again: what do you say to the students whose faces have been used and tokenized on our website?
+What do you do to protect incoming students from having to be put in that position?
+What do you say to be brave to the administration, board of trustees, and the president's cabinet?
+What are the words and actions we're doing to protect our Black Student that RACISM IS REAL??

 A: Answered in Program

 1:47 PM Redlands Alumni for BLM is Here

 Q: Ms. Tiffany Felix made an apt comment—“With inclusion comes empowerment.”
 Would anyone at the University of Redlands like to comment about what commitments to structural empowerment they have offered to its community?

 Q: Thank you Tiffany for your explanation of identifying moreso with a "black woman" than African American.
 I always say "black woman."
 Do you mind expanding on this some more?